joel16/VITA-Homebrew-Sorter/README.md

 - Sort app list alphabetically (descending)
 - Display app list after sorting is applied using ImGui's tables API.
 - Backup application database before sorting is applied.
 - Custom loadouts to backup/restore.
-(Do note: If you install a new application after you've already backed up your loadout and then attempt to restore this loadout, the new application will not appear on LiveArea.
+(Do note: If you install a new application after you've already backed up your loadout and then attempt to restore this loadout, the new application will not appear on LiveArea and a warning message will be displayed.
 You can work around this by overwriting your load out backups each time an app is installed or simple re-install the VPK.
 Although the new application's icon will not appear on LiveArea, its data should not be lost.)

 # Credits:
 - Rinnegatamante for [vitaGL](https://github.com/Rinnegatamante/vitaGL)